 This course offers you both depth and breadth over three years of exciting and challenging study.
-The third-year units require engagement with the latest research.
 Our students reach a high level of attainment and are well prepared for postgraduate study, both in philosophy and many other subjects.

-The programme equips you with skills, including textual analysis, clear written and verbal expression and critical thinking, that are valuable in a wide range of careers.
+This course equips you with skills, including textual analysis, clear written and verbal expression, and critical thinking, that are valuable in a wide range of careers.

-In year two you complete your foundation in philosophy with mandatory units and conduct more detailed study from ethics to philosophy of language.
+In year two, you complete your foundation in philosophy with mandatory units and conduct more detailed study from ethics to the philosophy of language.

-In the final year you may work for an independent study unit on almost any topic in philosophy, writing an extended essay in consultation with a supervisor.
+In your final year, you may work for an independent study unit on almost any topic in philosophy, writing an extended essay in consultation with a supervisor.
 Final-year taught units relate to the research interests of staff in areas ranging from global justice to philosophy of physics.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue